rkrux/bitcoincore_prnotes/sighash.md

 * Depending upon the kind of transaction data signed, there are different ways signatures can be created for the inputs in the transaction.
+* The data inside the Sighash once signed by any signer will be verified by the nodes when the transaction is received or found in a block.
+* Essentially signing any transaction data means finalising the data in the transaction.
+It can't be changed anymore if the transaction needs to be mined.
+* The corresponding output below means the output with the same index as the input.

  Type | Value | Meaning
  ---- | ----- | -------